Talk: In the Footsteps of Abraham Ulrikab

 - Describes the steps taken to bring back their remains; and

-- Provides the current status of the repatriation process.
+- Updates you on the status of the repatriation process.

-The conference is followed by a question/answer period.
+The conference is usually followed by a question/answer period.

 The talk In the Footsteps of Abraham Ulrikab is a most moving story about a dark episode in Western history: that of human zoos.
 The fatal journey of Abraham and his family, highlighted brilliantly by France Rivet, rightly stresses the uprooting of humans in order to exhibit them to the European public and scientists.
 Through her long-term work, France Rivet will certainly mark Canadian history as well as Aboriginal peoples' memory and particularly the Labrador Inuit.
 This talk by France Rivet will be of interest to the general public as well as to students from high school to university.
 Indeed, it is rare to cross paths with a person whose passion for the story of a family forgotten by all, resonated with a community in Labrador and resulted in diplomatic agreements between Canada and France.